nengxu/mongo_db_logger/README.md

         }

-1. Beyond that, if you want to add extra information to the base of the document (let’s say something like user_guid on every request that it’s available), you can just call the Rails.logger.add_metadata method on your logger like so (for example from a before_filter):
+1. Beyond that, if you want to add extra information to the base of the document (let's say something like user_guid on every request that it's available), you can just call the Rails.logger.add_metadata method on your logger like so (for example from a before_filter):